Secretariat Stakes: Event

-One year and one day after Secretariat's performance at Arlington Park, track management scheduled a race in his honor.
+One year and one day after Secretariat's performance at Arlington Park, track management scheduled a race to honor him.
 The inaugural event was held 30 June 1974 over a distance of 1 1/16 miles on the turf.
-The event was won in an upset with the 39-1 longshot Glossary winning.
+The race was won in an upset with the 39-1 longshot Glossary winning.
 The event was set with Grade II status.

 It was run over 1+1/8 mi in 1975/76 and extended to 1+1/2 mi from 1978 to 1984, before settling at 1 1/4 miles from 1985 to 2018.

 In 1984 the event was upgraded to Grade I status.

 In 1985 the event was held at Hawthorne Race Course over a shorter distance of 1 1/4 miles.

 There was no race run in 1988, 1998 and 1999.

 In 2005 it was included in the Grand Slam of Grass, which offered a substantial bonus to the winner of this race, the Colonial Turf Cup, the Virginia Derby and the Breeders' Cup Turf.

-In 2019 the race was cut back to one mile.
+In 2019 the race was shortened to one mile.

-In 2020 due to the COVID-19 pandemic in the United States, Arlington Park did not schedule the event in their shortened meeting.
+In 2020 due to the COVID-19 pandemic in the United States, Arlington Park did not schedule the event in its abbreviated season.

 During the last year of racing at Arlington Park in 2021, the race was renamed the Bruce D. Stakes in honor of the late Bruce Duchossois, the son of track owner Richard L. Duchossois.

-In March 2022 Churchill Downs Incorporated (which owns the Arlington Park property) announced that it would move the Secretariat Stakes to Churchill Downs along with several of Arlington's traditional stakes races, including the Arlington Million.
+In March 2022 Churchill Downs Incorporated (owner of the Arlington Park property) announced that it would move the Secretariat Stakes to Churchill Downs along with several of Arlington's traditional stakes races, including the Arlington Million.
 A week and a half before the Secretariat was supposed to be run, Churchill announced that the Secretariat would not be contested due to issues with the Churchill Downs turf course, while the other major turf stakes formerly run at Arlington—the Arlington Million and the Beverly D. Stakes—would be run as scheduled.

 In December 2022 an agreement was reached between Churchill Downs and the American Graded Stakes Committee to move the 2023 Arlington Million and its supporting races, including the Secretariat Stakes, to Colonial Downs in Virginia.